 As we know, there aren’t that many halal-certified restaurants in South Korea meanwhile that may seem daunting at first, you will come to realise that there are many other options out there for you to enjoy.
 If you are going to visit Korea, try being adventurous as their options are pretty much endless and don’t stick to the things you know and you’ll be amazed by how delicious Korean food can be.
-Without further ado, we have created a list of halal Korean dishes, based on seafood and vegetables, side dishes and desserts that we think are worth the try!
+Without further ado, we have created a list of Muslim friendly Korean dishes, based on seafood and vegetables, side dishes and desserts that we think are worth the try!

 Vegetable and Seafood-Based Main Dishes